Employment Law For Employers

 Victims of sexual harassment in the workplace can recover for their lost wages, future lost wages, emotional distress, punitive damages, and attorneys’ fees.
 These cases can be particularly costly-both in dollars and other company resources-for an employer.
 It is important to develop a litigation strategy at the outset to fight these either to a verdict for the employer or a better settlement for the company.

 Although this section discussed "sexual" harassment, one can substitute any of the other protected categories under Title VII: race, color, religion, national origin, age, pregnancy, or disability.
-En employer may receive a claim of harassment based on any of these.
+An employer may receive a claim of harassment based on any of these.

-Harassment Awareness & Avoidance Training
+- Harassment Awareness & Avoidance Training -

-Attorney Bruce Miller has provided detailed, cost effective Harassment Awareness & Avoidance Training to hundreds of managers, supervisors, and non-supervisory employees as well as other types of workplace training.
-He has conducted training to an auditorium full of physicians at 7p.m. and to a garage full of mechanics at 7a.m.
+Attorney Bruce Miller has provided detailed, cost-effective Harassment Awareness & Avoidance Training to hundreds of managers, supervisors, and non-supervisory employees as well as other types of workplace training.
+He has conducted training to an auditorium full of physicians at 7 P.M. and to a garage full of mechanics at 7 A.M.
 His former 300-attorney law firm had him conduct this training for all of the firm’s attorneys.
 Employees participating in his training program tell us that they leave the program better able to manage the complex workplace issues that they face.

 Attorney Bruce Miller does not stop at sexual harassment training; rather, he provides training on topics as diverse as his clients.
 Some of the areas that he provides training include:

-- Fair employment practices training;
+• Fair employment practices training;

-- Conducting effective workplace investigations;
+• Conducting effective workplace investigations;

-- Proper disciplining of employees; and
+• Proper disciplining of employees; and

-- • Writing employee evaluations that are fair, but do not come back to haunt the employer.
+• Writing employee evaluations that are fair, but do not come back to haunt the employer.

-He has put together extensive and practical training material to provide your employees, managers, executives, and human resources personnel with the tools to understand, recognize and prevent all types of harassment, including sexual harassment, in the workplace, all in a very cost-effective manner.
+Bruce Miller has put together extensive and practical training material to provide your employees, managers, executives, and human resources personnel with the tools to understand, recognize and prevent all types of harassment, including sexual harassment, in the workplace, all in a very cost-effective manner.
 There is simply no substitute for proper and thorough training.

-Trade Secrets
+- Trade Secrets -

 In today’s rapidly-changing economy, maintaining a competitive edge is crucial to business success.
 A company’s proprietary information and business relationships are critical assets that warrant up-to-date legal protection.
 Employee contracts and agreements intended to protect against unfair competition are often inadequate or, for practical purposes, unenforceable, given the mobility of today’s global workforce.
 Boilerplate contracts used for every employee from sales representative to research scientist may not provide employers with the level of protection they need.